Casting Into The Wind

 Sounds simple enough.
 Is that really all there is to it?
 Technically, yes.
 Practically, well…maybe.
 That’s because it all depends on your casting stroke.
 If you have a fundamentally sound stroke, then yes, the only adjustments you need to consider are speeding up your stroke, hauling, or doing both if the wind is particularly severe.
 Nothing else is necessary.

 Unfortunately, very few anglers possess fundamentally sound casting strokes (in my estimation it’s less than 1%).
 So here’s the crux of the issue.
 If you have flaws in your casting stroke the wind will, at the very least, expose them.
 More likely, it will exacerbate them.
 Simple casting situations become difficult.
 Difficult ones become impossible.

 There is but one good way around this.
 Improve your fundamentals.
 Sure, it’s sometimes possible to jerry-rig your stroke in order to get by, but any solution that fails to address proper fundamentals is destined for long-term failure.
 Covering up the problem is not the answer.
 Because the basic principles of good fly casting are straightforward and easy to learn, we should all make an effort to learn them.
 But be forewarned: your fishing buddies are not the ones to listen to when it comes to casting advice (even if they’re good fishermen).
 Seek professional help.
-Speaking from thirty five-plus years of teaching experience, I guarantee you’ll be glad you did.
+Speaking from almost forty years of teaching experience, I guarantee you’ll be glad you did.

 Fishing in high winds isn’t fun for anyone.
 But on certain days it’s that or nothing.
 If you know enough to render the wind irrelevant, as the experts do, then you’re still in the game.
 You’ll be able to catch fish and have fun doing it.
 And in the end, isn’t that what it’s all about?